wanamelon/prototype_monorepo/roller/dev_notes.md

 [ ] Items: Status effects last longer
 [ ] Items: Trail of fertilizer
-[ ] Items: Mini ball which briefly hits other coins (can trigger events) [ ] Items: Ball bouncy off crops for a moment
+[ ] Items: Mini ball which briefly hits other coins (can trigger events) [ ] UX: Display full item value (formatted), not exponent [ ] Round: Multiple "spins" to hit quota (3 tries?)
+[ ] Items: Ball bouncy off crops for a moment
-[ ] Items: We deal more "damage" (downlevel coin more) [ ] Items: Increase our hitbox size
+[ ] Items: We deal more "damage" (downlevel coin more) [ ] Items: don't spawn collider in same square as ball! (check would overlap?)
+[X] Items: Increase our hitbox size status effect
 [X] Items: Spawn a bounce pillar
 [X] Items: Chance grow the crop you roll over
 [X] Items: Chance to spawn a new crop when ball bounce